MANGGARAI

 Maybe they also rent bicycles without one.

-The road Ruteng to Iteng is potholed at some parts and has bumpy crawls between two huge mountains into the forest and is part of a national park and offers fine views.
+The road Ruteng to Iteng is potholed at some parts and has bumpy crawls between two huge mountains into the forest.
+But also a beautiful one and part of a national park and offers fine views.
 This can also be an alternative to get to Dintor and Denge to continue to Wae Rebo.
 See below.

 Todo traditional village

-via Iteng is shorter in time when coming from Ruteng, about 4 hours to get to Denge, but the road to Iteng is very bumpy (far more bumpy than via
+ips start in Labuan Bajo or in Ruteng.
+From Labuan Bajo the route is via Lembor and Nangalili.
+From Ruteng via Todo or via Iteng then on to Dintor and Denge.
+The road via Iteng is shorter in time when coming from Ruteng, about 4 hours to get to Denge, but the road to Iteng is very bumpy (far more bumpy than via Todo).

-But touristy and physically heavy or not, Wae Rebo is still an unique place to go to.
+But touristy, expensive and physically heavy or not, Wae Rebo is still an unique place to go to.

 There two options to overnight the night before.
 You can stay at Wae Rebo Lodge in Dentor for Rp 250.000 per person.
 They also will arange the porter for you.